-Deadly cold blasts much of US as East Coast braces for winter 'bomb cyclone'
+Winter 'bomb cyclone' threatens East Coast, bringing temps colder than Mars

 Story highlights

-- A "bombogenesis" could dump up to 12 inches of snow in the Northeast
+- 12 people have died from the cold, officials in 4 states say

-- Sleet and snow are expected in the Southeast on Wednesday
+- Sleet and snow are smothering swaths of the Southeast

-(CNN)A massive "bombogenesis" -- an area of rapidly declining low pressure -- will wreak havoc on the Northeast this week, threatening hurricane-force winter wind gusts in a region already crippled by deadly cold.
+(CNN)A massive "bombogenesis" -- an area of rapidly declining low pressure -- will wreak havoc on the Northeast this week, threatening hurricane-force winter wind gusts and blinding snow.

 The bombogenesis will result in what's known as a "bomb cyclone."
 And the bomb cyclone, expected to strike Thursday, will likely dump 6 to 12 inches of snow in New England and hurl 40- to 60-mph gusts.

+By the end of this week, parts of the Northeast will be colder than Mars.

+At Mount Washington Observatory in New Hampshire, the temperature will plunge to minus 35 degrees Friday night into Saturday, weather observer Taylor Regan said.
+At last check, the high temperature on Mars was minus 2 degrees Fahrenheit.

 But it's not just New England suffering winter's wrath.
-Freezing rain, sleet and snow will smother parts of the Southeast on Wednesday.
+Freezing rain, sleet and snow are smothering parts of the Southeast on Wednesday.

 Florida gets walloped with snow